 - If you haven’t lost your mind from watching your kids and their kids, offer it again

 - Eventually, your friends may reciprocate.
-Ask them if they would be open to it one night in the future.
+Ask them if they’d be open to it one night in the future.

 - If they don’t want to or it doesn’t feel right, partner up with another couple